 How to fix a porn-caused dead bedroom

-Recovery is possible.
-Plenty of couples have come back from this.
-But it requires honesty, patience, and a willingness to be uncomfortable for a while.
+Recovery is possible for many couples, and it requires honesty, patience, and a willingness to be uncomfortable for a while.

 Step 1: Have the honest conversation

-Someone has to name what’s happening.
-If you’re the one using porn, this means admitting that your porn use has affected your sex life and your relationship.
-You don’t need to disclose every detail, but you need to be honest enough for your partner to understand what’s been going on.
+The first step is naming what is happening.
+If you're the one using porn, this means admitting that your porn use has affected your sex life and your relationship.
+The conversation can avoid graphic detail and still needs enough honesty for your partner to understand what's been going on.

-If you’re the partner, this might mean bringing up what you’ve observed without accusation: the declining frequency, the emotional distance, what you’ve noticed about their habits.
-The goal is clarity, not blame.
+If you're the partner, this might mean bringing up what you've observed without accusation: the declining frequency, the emotional distance, what you've noticed about their habits.
+The purpose is to clarify what is happening without turning the first conversation into a trial.

 For guidance on navigating this conversation, quitting porn in a relationship walks through how to approach it.